Divorce in Quebec

 Divorce, Legal Separation, De Facto Separation: The Differences

-Divorce: the marriage is dissolved by a judgment of the Superior Court.
+The marriage is dissolved by a judgment of the Superior Court.
 You are free to remarry.
 All consequences (custody, support, assets) are settled.

 Using Artificial Intelligence in Your Divorce